By Theressa Malone

 25. Cambodia - Kim Wilde The synth LITERALLY describes what it's like to think 'i am doing this country a service by sitting on the couch all day long'

-Theressa Malone is the founder-editor-designer of Milly, but also a writer who studied comparative literature and German language at UC Berkeley.
-You can read some of her work in Poetry New Zealand, the Daily Californian, and Picture this Post (where she also edits).
+Theressa Malone is the founder and editor of Milly, but also a writer who studied comparative literature and german language at UC Berkeley.
+She also edits for Headland and Pif.
+You can check out some of her other work here.